naomai/php-layers/README.md

 ![Wireframe rendering of a game map](example/UTTDemo.jpg)

-## Example: rich text
-The library has capability to render formatted blocks of text, and also non-overlapping text.
-This will be documented in future.
+## Text features
+PHP Layers includes two additional methods for adding text to your images.

+**Those features need heavy refactoring, and will be documented when they become stable.**
 ![Example of text rendering using the library](example/TextDemo.jpg)

+### Rich text
+Capability to render formatted blocks of text.
+Change font, make it bold, mark it red in the middle of paragraph.
+We take care of the text flow.

+### Non-overlapping text
+Spread different text labels, so they don't overlap.
+Useful for auto-generated images with tooltips.